ednieuw/Pocuter-Wordwatch/README.md

 one o'clock</p>
 <p><br />
 <strong>E Set Timezone E&lt;-02&gt;2 or E&lt;+01&gt;-1</strong><br />
-Timezones and daylight savings should be ended and replaced by one universal date and time for the while planet cq universe<br />
+Time zones and daylight savings should be ended and replaced by one universal date and time for the while planet cq universe<br />
-At the bottom of this page you can find the timezones used in 2022.<br />
+At the bottom of this page you can find the time zones used in 2022.<br />
 Let's pick one if you happen to live there.
 Antarctica/Troll,"&lt;+00&gt;0&lt;+02&gt;-2,M3.5.0/1,M10.5.0/3"<br />
 Copy the string between the " "'s and send it with starting with an E in front.<br />
 E&lt;+00&gt;0&lt;+02&gt;-2,M3.5.0/1,M10.5.0/3</p>